bedita/boilerplate-api/README.md

       git clone git@github.com:bedita/boilerplate-api.git
 ```

 b.
+Create configuration files from samples (frontend.cfg is optional):
-Copy *boilerplate/config/paths.php.sample* to *boilerplate/config/paths.php* and edit it, if necessary (see Note below).
+ - Copy *boilerplate/config/paths.php.sample* to *boilerplate/config/paths.php* and edit it, if necessary (see Note below).

-c.
-Copy *boilerplate/config/core.php.sample* to *boilerplate/config/core.php* and edit it, if necessary.
+ - Copy *boilerplate/config/core.php.sample* to *boilerplate/config/core.php* and edit it, if necessary.
+ - [Copy *boilerplate/config/frontend.cfg.php.sample* to *boilerplate/config/frontend.cfg.php* and edit it, if necessary]

 d.
 Set write permissions for temporary folder *boilerplate/tmp*.